IAS 16 — Property, Plant and Equipment

 - exploration and evaluation assets recognised in accordance with IFRS 6 Exploration for and Evaluation of Mineral Resources

 - mineral rights and mineral reserves such as oil, natural gas and similar non-regenerative resources.

 The standard does apply to property, plant, and equipment used to develop or maintain the last three categories of assets.
 [IAS 16.3]

 The cost model in IAS 16 also applies to investment property accounted for using the cost model under IAS 40 Investment Property.
 [IAS 16.5]

 The standard does apply to bearer plants but it does not apply to the produce on bearer plants.
 [IAS 16.3]

-Note: Bearer plants were brought into the scope of IAS 16 by Agriculture: Bearer Plants (Amendments to IAS 16 and IAS 41), which applies to annual periods beginning on or after 1 January 2016.
+Note: Bearer plants were brought into the scope of IAS 16 by, which applies to annual periods beginning on or after 1 January 2016.

 Items of property, plant, and equipment should be recognised as assets when it is probable that: [IAS 16.7]

 - it is probable that the future economic benefits associated with the asset will flow to the entity, and